gogins/csound-webserver-opcodes/README.md

 is formed by appending the resource name to the Web server's origin, e.g.
 `http://localhost:8080/` + `resource.html`.

-Please note, Web page opened with this opcode will not have access to Csound unless the body of those pages includes the `csound.js` script for the Csound proxy.
+Please note, Web pages opened with this opcode will not have access to Csound unless the body of those pages includes the `csound.js` script for the Csound proxy.
 That will not normally be the case for Web pages from the Internet.
 Thus, `webserver_open_resource` is primarily useful for opening Internet